The Commonwell is energizing learning throughout Commonwell Country!

-L.E.A.F. is back this fall with $300,000 in grants available for community projects that support learning and capacity improvements for our communities to thrive in the long-term.
-Since 2021, the Commonwell L.E.A.F.
-Initiative has provided funds for upgrades, programming and retrofits to places where communities learn, grow and build together.
+L.E.A.F. is back in 2023 awarding $350,000 in grants for community projects that support learning and capacity improvements for our communities to thrive in the long-term.
+Applications are now closed.
+Find one in your community below.

 HOW THE COMMONWELL L.E.A.F INITIATIVE WORKS